Grounding Language with Visual Affordances over Unstructured Data: Introduction

-Prior studies show that decomposing robot manipulation into semantic and spatial pathways~\cite{zeng2018robotic, borja22icra, shridhar2022cliport}, improves generalization, data-efficiency, and understanding of multimodal information.
-Inspired by these pathway architectures, we propose a novel, sample-efficient method for learning general-purpose language-conditioned robot skills from unstructured, offline and reset-free data in the real world by exploiting a self-supervised visuo-lingual affordance model.
-Our key observation is that instead of scaling the data collection to learn how to reach any reachable goal state from any current state~\cite{kaelbling1993learning} with a single end-to-end model, we can decompose the goal-reaching problem hierarchically with a high-level stream that grounds semantic concepts and a low-level stream that grounds 3D spatial interaction knowledge.
 Specifically, we present \acrfull{coolname}, a hierarchical language-conditioned agent that integrates the task-agnostic control of HULC~\cite{mees2022hulc} with the object-centric semantic understanding of VAPO~\cite{borja22icra}.
 HULC is a state-of-the-art language-conditioned imitation learning agent that learns 7-DoF goal-reaching policies end-to-end.
 However, in order to jointly learn language, vision, and control, it needs a large amount of robot interaction data, similar to other end-to-end agents~\cite{jang2022bc, lynch2020language, team2021creating}.
 VAPO extracts a self-supervised visual affordance model of unstructured data and not only accelerates learning, but was also shown to boost generalization of downstream control policies.
 We show that by extending VAPO to learn \emph{language-conditioned affordances} and combining it with a 7-DoF low-level policy that builds upon HULC, our method is capable of following multiple long-horizon manipulation tasks in a row, directly from images, while requiring an order of magnitude less data than previous approaches.
 Unlike prior work, which relies on costly expert demonstrations and fully annotated datasets to learn language-conditioned agents in the real world, our approach leverages a more scalable data collection scheme: unstructured, reset-free and possibly suboptimal, teleoperated \emph{play} data~\cite{lynch2019play}.
 Moreover, our approach requires annotating as little as 1\% of the total data with language.
 Extensive experiments show that when paired with LLMs that translate abstract natural language instructions into a sequence of subgoals, \gls{coolname} enables completing long-horizon, multi-stage natural language instructions in the real world.
 Finally, we show that our model sets a new state of the art on the challenging CALVIN benchmark~\cite{mees2022calvin}, on following multiple long-horizon manipulation tasks in a row with 7-DoF control, from high-dimensional perceptual observations, and specified via natural language.
 To our knowledge, our method is the first explicitly aiming to solve language-conditioned long-horizon, multi-tier tasks from purely offline, reset-free and unstructured data in the real world, while requiring as little as 1\% of language annotations.